s-ol/mmm/root/articles/mmmfs/problem-statement/text$markdown.md

 contained data is lost.
 It is for example a non-trivial and unenjoyable task to edit an image file contained in a word document in another application and have the changes apply to the document.
 In the same way, text contained in a photoshop document cannot be edited in a text editor of your choice.

+Creative use of computer technology is limited to programmers, since applications constrain their users to the paths and abilities that the developers anticipated and deemed useful.
+Note that 'creative' here does not only encompass 'artistic': this applies to any field and means that innovative use of technology is unlikely to happen as a result of practice by domain experts.